MikeyBronowski/mikeybronowski.github.io/_posts/2020-11-10-t-sql-tuesday-132-how-are-you-coping-with-pandemic.md

 ## Background

 Just before the virus outbreak, I have changed the job (the main reason was to spend more time with the family and work from home more often).
 The change required the move, so around mid-Feb 2020 we have moved to the new place and 3 weeks later we went for holidays in Poland (just three weeks).
-I remember saying to my co-workers in the office: “See you in three weeks… maybe”.
+I remember saying to my co-workers in the office: "See you in three weeks… maybe".

 While on holiday, visiting families, the Polish government decided to ban all commercial flights, so we had to decide whether to pack within a day and rush back to the UK or stay and see what happens.

-We’ve stayed… for 5 more months.
+We've stayed… for 5 more months.

 ## Outcome

 That decision of course triggered a set of actions, as we did not know how long it is going to be, but I am not going to go into details about it.
-Let’s stay focused on the positive things (except the test results of course).
+Let's stay focused on the positive things (except the test results of course).

 ### More family time

 Since we ended up working from home, we were spending more time together.
 I missed that in 2019, so I was quite happy to get that opportunity this year.

 Since both our families live in Poland we have been also given a chance to see them more often since our move a few years ago.
 That was also very positive.